 Our products are mainly focused on 'medium to high-end range' of upholstered home furniture and the designs are mostly catered to Western stylishness and preferences which are our focused markets.
-Presently, we export our products to more than 40 countries across the world covering Europe, Australasia, North and South America, Asia and Africa.
+We have exported our products to more than 40 countries across the world covering Europe, Australasia, North and South America, Asia and Africa.